Mirza-Samad-Ahmed-Baig/Zochi/README.md

 ## 4. Reproducing Zochi's Results

 The code and results for both papers was generated entirely by Zochi, starting from publicly available repositories it retrieved from baseline methods.
-The final codebase was cleaned up to remove traces of Zochi's intermediate research process.
+The final codebase was cleaned up and modified to remove traces of Zochi's intermediate research process and allow for easier reproducibility.

 ### CS-ReFT